 One of the best ways to use up leftover whey is as a broth.
 Replace up to 1/4 of the broth or water in a recipe with whey.
 It adds richness, protein, and tanginess that really brings out the flavors of the other ingredients.

-Here are three soups that are written to use up leftover whey:
+Here are three soups that are specifically designed to use up leftover whey:

 Baking

-Leftover whey is perfect for any recipe that calls for buttermilk.
+Whey is perfect for any recipe that calls for buttermilk.
 It’s not as thick as buttermilk, so stick to recipes where the exact amount of liquid doesn’t matter.
-However, whey certainly works to balance the acids in baking.
+(It’s why I don’t recommend it for pancakes or biscuits).

-Here are a few examples of baked goods that are perfect for whey:
+Here are a few baked goods to try:

 - Oatmeal muffins